fxthomas/mediaelement-test-aborterror/README.md

 Test case for an issue affecting MediaElement.js (and not HTML5 MediaElement) on Firefox.
-It appears (for me) to work on Chrome.
+It appears (for me) to work on Chrome, but since the bug appears to be a race condition and is heavily platform- and load-dependant, affecting people seemingly at random, it could still trigger for other setups.

 The server script purposefully waits 10s between headers and data, in order to avoid triggering any race conditions there.